-It is also concerning that pesticides used in veterinary medicines are leaching into the environment.
+It is also concerning that chemicals, that are not permitted for use as pesticides on crops due to the harm they cause, are leaching into the environment from veterinary medicines.
 Further 2023 research revealed that three of five veterinary insecticides that are banned for use in agriculture are found in English rivers in concentrations that exceed accepted safe limits for wildlife.
-In the EU, progress has been made to include several veterinary medicines in updates to the list of priority substances for surface and groundwater and their associated thresholds.
+In the EU, progress has been made to include several substances used in veterinary medicines in updates to the list of priority substances for surface and groundwater and their associated thresholds.